-Dupytren’s contracture occurs in people of Scandinavian (Viking) ancestry.
+Dupuytren’s contracture most often occurs in people of Scandinavian (Viking) ancestry.
 Now, the Vikings got around back when, so their genes often show up in people that don’t realize that they have some Viking ancestry in their family tree.

-As with many conditions, it’s a lot easier to treat Dupytren’s Contracture early rather than late.
-Treatment options include Xiaflex, an enzyme that can dissolve part of the cord, Needle Aponeurotomy (NA), where the cord is cut with a needle in the office, or surgery.
-Both Xiaflex and Needle Aponeurotomy are used primarily for MP joint contractures and do less well, and have a higher complication rate, when used to treat PIP joint contractures.
-Both Xiaflex and Needle Aponeurotomy have much higher recurrence rates than surgery.
+As with many conditions, it’s a lot easier to treat Dupuytren’s Contracture early rather than late.
+Treatment options include Xiaflex, an enzyme that can dissolve part of the cord, Needle Fasciotomy, where the cord is cut with a needle in the office, or surgery.
+Both Xiaflex and Needle Fasciotomy are used primarily for MP joint contractures and do less well with a higher complication rate, when used to treat PIP joint contractures.
+Both Xiaflex and Needle Fasciotomy have much higher recurrence rates than surgery.
 Both work about the same.
+In fact, a recent research paper compared Xiaflex to Needle Fasciotomy and showed no difference in outcomes between them.1

-Xiaflex is much more expensive (>$3,000), but insurance companies may pay for much of this.
-Needle aponeurotomy just uses a few needles, which are cheap.
-Needle aponeurotomy is usually scheduled in advance as an office procedure, as it can take some time, depending on how bad the cords and contracture are.
-Xiaflex injections are also set up in advance.
+Xiaflex is expensive ($3,000-4,000), but insurance companies may pay for some of this.
+Needle Fasciotomy uses just a needle, which is cheap.
+Needle Fasciotomy can be performed in the office during a single visit.
+Xiaflex injections are also performed in the office, but need to be set up in advance.
 The enzyme is injected in the clinic, and then the cord is ruptured the next day in clinic, so back-to-back clinic visits are involved.

-Needle Aponeurotomy improves the contracture approximately 70%, with 30% remaining.
+Needle Fasciotomy improves contractures approximately 70%, with 30% remaining.
 It works better for the MP joint (80% gain in extension), compared to the PIP joint (54% gain in extension).
 At 2.5 years, the recurrence rate is 65%: 54-60% of PIP joint contractures recurred, while only 14% of MP joint contractures recurring.
-42% underwent another procedure to treat their recurrent Dupytren’s Contracture.
+42% underwent another procedure to treat their recurrent Dupuytren’s Contracture.
 At 5 years the reported recurrence rate is as high as 85%.
 The risk of nerve or artery injury is roughly 5%.
 66 tendon lacerations were reported in a single physician survey.
-Therefore, Needle Aponeurotomy is optimally suitable mainly for lower demand, elderly patients who want simple treatment without surgery, and for whom long-term results are less important.
+Therefore, Needle Fasciotomy is used best to temporize the situation.

 The Fascia of the Palm